As dentists begin their practice transitions, nearly all have the same question on their minds: how long do you think this is going to take?

 Be prepared to have timely and open discussions with candidates

 Let’s be honest: the dental industry isn’t THAT big, so the better the communication, the better the reputation.
 If you are not interested in moving forward with a particular candidate, there’s no need to keep it a secret.
 I do not want to waste anyone’s time with lukewarm leads, so the more transparent you are about your desired path, the more I can help both you and your matches.
 Plus, by respectfully declining candidates, you are freeing them up to find their perfect match.
+(See more about how to communicate with potential matches.)

 Finding a perfect candidate can take time, and it’s worth the wait to get it right!
 As your ADA Advisor, I will do whatever I can do to streamline the effort – as long as you do your part to prepare for the next step.